robinsrepository/javascript-canvas/README.md

 At the end of these tutorials I was able to add some things myself by applying what I've learned, like the snowflakes for example!

 ## Features
-In the first 3 I learned to draw objects with different Canvas API methods.
+In the first 3 projects I learned to draw objects with different Canvas API methods.
 The next 5 demonstrate fun animations and interactions:
 - Interactive hover effects that trigger animations on mouse over.
 - A piano that can be played using your keyboard.